 Capital Gains Tax

-It's the gain or profit you make that is taxed - not the amount of money you received.
+It is the gain or profit you make that is taxed - not the amount of money you have received.

 Evans & Co Accountants can help you keep all the required records and calculate all Capital Gains Tax you may need to pay.

 For Capital Gains Tax purposes, if you make a gift to a child, to other people or companies; this is considered a ‘disposal’ and you may owe some Capital Gains Tax.
 If you make a gift to a spouse, civil partner or charity; then you normally won't have to pay any Capital Gains Tax.

 When you inherit an asset you do not have to pay any Capital Gains Tax until you sell or dispose of it.
 Usually you will need to get a valuation of the asset at the date of death.

 Divorce, separation or dissolving a civil partnership

 If you get divorced, separated or dissolve a civil partnership, you may transfer assets between you.
 For Capital Gains Tax purposes these are considered 'disposal'.
 Whether you are liable depends on the date of transfer and whether you are living together at the time.